up42/up42-py/docs/reference/workflow-reference.md

 ### construct_parameters_parallel()

-The `construct_parameters()` function allows you to map geometries and time series into the workflow input parameters.
+The `construct_parameters()` function allows you to map geometries and time series to the input parameters for multiple jobs.

 ```python
 construct_parameters_parallel(